Structured Packing in LLM Training Improves Long Context Utilization: Introduction

-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=10pt, itemsep=1pt, topsep=0pt] \item We comprehensively show that structuring training data is a viable way of improving the long context utilization of LLMs.
-To this end, we introduce \method{}, a method for creating training examples by using retrieval to collate mutually relevant documents into a single training context. \item We fine-tune OpenLLaMA $3$Bv2, OpenLLaMA $7$Bv2~\citep{openlm2023openllama} and CodeLlama $13$B \citep{roziere2023code} using \method{}, showing that it improves downstream performance on long context tasks. \item We present a thorough analysis of the design choices behind \method{}, such as the number of retrieved documents and the order in which documents are merged into a training example. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We comprehensively show that structuring training data is a viable way of improving the long context utilization.
+To this end, we introduce \method{}, a method for creating training samples by using retrieval to collate mutually relevant documents into a single sample. \item We fine-tune OpenLLaMA $3$Bv2, OpenLLaMA $7$Bv2~\citep{openlm2023openllama} and CodeLlama $13$B \citep{roziere2023code} using \method{}, showing that it improves long-contex downstream performance. \item We provide a comprehensive analysis of \method{}’s design choices, including retrieval parameters and document concatenation order, and evaluate its robustness and scalability with varying data sources and a parametrizable noisy retriever. \end{itemize}